DawidZelezniak420/vehicle-sharing/README.md

 - Ograniczenie dostępu do poszczególnych części aplikacji na podstawie ról użytkowników.
 - Szukanie pojazdów po kryteriach takich jak marka, model, rok produkcji, etc.

+# Vehicle Sharing Application

+_Application under development._

+## Final Version Description

+Vehicle sharing application is a system that allows users to rent vehicles such as cars or motorcycles.

+### Main Features:
+- The user selects the time frame in which they want to make a reservation.
+- Available vehicles for the selected time frame are returned.
+- The client can rent more than one vehicle at a time.
+- After entering the necessary data to create a reservation, an initial amount is calculated (deposit + rental price) for each reserved vehicle.
+- The user makes a payment and their reservation is saved in the database.
+- 24 hours before the rental, the client receives a notification (email and SMS) about the upcoming rental.
+- The client can cancel the rental, and their payment will be refunded.
+- At the start of the rental, the user's reservation turns into a rental.
+- After returning the vehicle, if any irregularities are noticed, additional fees can be charged, which will be deducted from the deposit.

+## Current Functionality

+- User registration and login using JWT.
+- Retrieving active vehicles in a given time frame.
+- CRUD operations on vehicles and users.
+- Access restriction to specific parts of the application based on user roles.
+- Searching vehicles by criteria such as brand, model, year of production, etc.